yesgee/socialights/project-plan.md

 **Create a Team**

 The user can create a team if there are no existing teams.
 He can send invites to others to join the game with him or wait for another person to join and play against him.
-The application should allow users to select which option he/she wants to choose.
+The application should allow users to choose what he wants to do.

 **Join Existing Team**

-If there are people playing the game already, the user can join them.
+If there is already an existing team, the user can join the same.
 The app should list the existing teams with the members in it.
-The user selects the team he wants to be in.
-Each team is represented with a color of the bulb.
+The user can select the team he wants to be in.
+Each team is represented by a bulb of certain color.

 **Play the Quiz Game**

-The application should allow users to start the game.
-It should list the questions and the possible answers.
+The application should allow users to start the game when teams are ready.
+It should list the questions and multiple choices.
 The questions will be loaded from the cloud and application also records the response.
 The feedback about the performance is given through the LED Lights in the room.
-A timer light will alert the user about the remaining time.
-The lights will show different colors when user clicks a correct or wrong answers.
+A timer light will alert the user about the remaining time with the change of color.
+The lights will show different colors when user clicks a right or wrong answer.

 **Switch Teams**